Sergey Kalinitschew: Achievements in chess

-In the 1990s Sergey Kalinitschew played many tournaments in West Germany.
+In the 1990s Kalinitschew played many tournaments in West Germany.
 In 1993 he won the 1.
 Lichtenrad Spring.
 He won the Staufer Open in Schwäbisch Gmünd in 1995 and 1998.
 In 1996 he won a First Saturday GM Tournament in Budapest where he defeated his student Dimitri Bunzmann accompanied.
 In 1997 he won the 2.
 Four Seasons Open in Pentling, the Three Rivers Open in Passau and the Hermannen Open in Kassel.

-In 2001 Sergey Kalinitschew won the individual chess championship of the chess club Schachverband Schleswig-Holstein in Eckernförde.
+In 2001 Kalinitschew won the individual chess championship of the chess club Schachverband Schleswig-Holstein in Eckernförde.

-In the 2000s Sergey Kalinitschew played chess tournaments mainly in Berlin.
+In the 2000s Kalinitschew played chess tournaments mainly in Berlin.
 In 2000 he won the Kreuzberg Open for the first time, in 2002 the Berlin City Chess Championship and the Unicorn Open.
 In 2003 he won the 20.
 Travemünder Schachopen after missing out on second place in 1999 (behind Aloyzas Kveinys) and 2002 (behind Robert Rabiega).
 At the German Chess Championship in 2004 in Höckendorf he finished fourth, at the open Dutch chess championship in Dieren, Gelderland finished second behind Sergey Tiviakov that same year.
 In 2005 he won the 5.
 Gulweida-Warneyer Memorial Tournament, the Tempelhof Chess Club and the Lichtenrader Herbst.
 In 2007 he became Berlin individual champion in rapid chess.
 In 2007 and 2008 he won the Lichtenberger Sommer.
 In 2008 he also won the 9.
 Kreuzberg Open and the Memoriał Tadeusza Gniota in Police.
 In 2013 and 2015 he was able to win the Berlin City Chess Championship more times.

-From 1979 to 1982 Sergey Kalinitschew was a player and coach of Torpedo Moscow.
-In the East Germany he played club chess for Dynamo Potsdam from 1984, together with Rustem Dautov.
+From 1979 to 1982 Kalinitschew was a player and coach of Torpedo Moscow.
+In East Germany he played club chess for Dynamo Potsdam from 1984, together with Rustem Dautov.
 After reunification, he first played for the Berlin club Lasker Steglitz, where he occupied the first board for ten years, then he went to the Lübecker SV, with which he in the Chess Bundesliga season 1999/2000 in the 1st Chess Bundesliga played.
 From 2001 to 2017 he played (interrupted by the 2009/10 season, in which he played in the 2nd Chess Bundesliga for SK Zehlendorf) for the SC Kreuzberg (among other things from 2002 to 2009 in the 1st league).
 In the 2018/19 season Kalinitschew is again active for the "Lübecker SV".
 In company chess he was several times Berlin and twice German champion with Gillette Berlin.